 - Real-time data points and performance tracking in a unified analytics dashboard with an associated, easy-to-understand executive scorecard

-- Digital transformation successfully enabled, as evidenced by the 24/7 accessible analytics dashboard, their first self-service forms (used by over a thousand people and employers), measurement of goals in alignment with City strategy, and integration of City-wide efforts and adjacent initiatives through
+- Digital transformation successfully enabled, as evidenced by the 24/7 accessible analytics dashboard, their first self-service forms, measurement of goals in alignment with City strategy, and integration of City-wide efforts and adjacent initiatives

 - Increased conversion rate in line with the workforce development goals